PreciselyData/cloudnative-geotax/docker/geotax/README.md

    * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) - for publishing to Amazon Elastic Container Registry (ECR).

  ### Download the SDK & data
-   * Geotax SDK war - For information about Geotax-SDK, see the [Precisely Support](https://support.precisely.com/) site and the [Geotax SDK Developer Guide]() documentation. (**TODO** -doc link to be inserted)
+   * Geotax SDK war - For information about Geotax-SDK, see the [Precisely Support](https://support.precisely.com/) site.
-   * Geotax reference data in `.spd` format -  For information about Precisely's data portfolio, see the [Precisely Data Guide](https://dataguide.precisely.com/) where you can also sign up for a free account and access sample data available in [Precisely Data Experience](https://data.precisely.com/).
+   * Geotax reference data in `.zip` format -  For information about Precisely's data portfolio, see the [Precisely Data Guide](https://dataguide.precisely.com/) where you can also sign up for a free account and access sample data available in [Precisely Data Experience](https://data.precisely.com/).

 ## Build the Docker image
 The geotax Docker sample contains a [Dockerfile](Dockerfile) which will be used to build the docker image.

 1. If you haven't already, clone or download this repository to your computer.
 2. Copy the Geotax SDK war file in `<sample-directory>/docker/geotax/gtx` directory.
+3. Copy the Geotax binaries (taxing-resources folder) in `<sample-directory>/docker/geotax/gtx` directory.
-3. Build & push the Docker image by running the following command from the `<sample-directory>/docker/geotax` directory, where:
+4. Build & push the Docker image by running the following command from the `<sample-directory>/docker/geotax` directory, where:
    - `-t [IMAGE]` - image name or ID, and optionally a tag in the ‘name:tag’ format

    ```
    docker build -t [IMAGE] .
    ```
-4. Verify the image built successfully and is stored in the local repository.
+5. Verify the image built successfully and is stored in the local repository.
 Your image should be listed after running the following command:
    ```
    docker image ls
    ```
-5. Push the image to the remote repository:
+6. Push the image to the remote repository:

    #### Amazon ECR
    Use one of the following methods to push your image to your remote repository.
 We’ve provided some example steps but you can refer to the [Amazon documentation](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html) for additional support.

    You may need to first set up your environment by running the `_aws_configure_` command.

     Login to the ECR repository:

    ```
    aws ecr get-login-password --region [REGION] | docker login --username AWS --password-stdin [AWS-ACCOUNT-ID].dkr.ecr.[REGION].amazonaws.com